What Exactly is a PDF?

 The internal structure of a PDF can be visualized as a tree.
 At the top are document-level properties (metadata, scripts, pages, security info, AcroForm), followed by a set of pages, each containing static content, a set of resources used to render that content, and a list of annotations.

-Note that annotations utilize resources within a PDF.
-If an annotation has a visual appearance, it employs the vector graphic language used for the main page content.
-In other words, it necessitates the same resources as the primary content for accurate rendering and display.
+Note that annotations use resources within a PDF.
+If an annotation has a visual appearance, it uses the vector graphics language used for the main page content.
+In other words, it requires the same resources as the primary content for accurate rendering and display.

 AcroForm

-To the rendering engine that displays everything on the page, all annotations—whether they're form fields or markup—are treated equally as elements to be shown.
-The real distinction between these types of annotations lies in how they handle interactively, not in how they are visually represented.
+To the rendering engine that displays everything on the page, all annotations, whether they are form fields or markup, are treated the same as elements to be shown.
+The real difference between these types of annotations lies in how they behave interactively, not in how they are displayed.

 In Conclusion

-Understanding the structure and capabilities of PDFs helps in using their full potential, whether for creating forms, securing documents, or simply sharing information reliably.
-With reliable PDF tools, feel free to explore and leverage the powerful features of this ubiquitous format!
+Understanding the structure and capabilities of PDFs helps you use their full potential, whether for creating forms, securing documents, or sharing information reliably.
+With reliable PDF tools, you can explore and use the powerful features of this common format.